open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 ### 2- Do you know if metrics are actually being scraped?

-After you’ve deployed all of your resources to Kubernetes, check to make sure that the Target Allocator is actually picking up your [`ServiceMonitor`](https://observability.thomasriley.co.uk/prometheus/configuring-prometheus/using-service-monitors/#:~:text=The%20ServiceMonitor%20is%20used%20to,build%20the%20required%20Prometheus%20configuration.)(s) and/or [`PodMonitor`](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors)(s).
+After you’ve deployed all of your resources to Kubernetes, check to make sure that the Target Allocator is actually scraping metrics from your [`ServiceMonitor`](https://observability.thomasriley.co.uk/prometheus/configuring-prometheus/using-service-monitors/#:~:text=The%20ServiceMonitor%20is%20used%20to,build%20the%20required%20Prometheus%20configuration.)(s) and/or [`PodMonitor`](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors)(s).

-Let’s suppose that you have this `ServiceMonitor` definition:
+Suppose that you have this `ServiceMonitor` definition:

 ```yaml
 apiVersion: monitoring.coreos.com/v1